aminejafur/corona-shield/README.md

 After watching <a href="https://www.youtube.com/watch?v=xTQoi30OiIc" target="_blank">Najib El Mokhtari's video</a> about the governments application project for COVID-19 tracking.
 And, since I had built a similar bluetooth tracking application for the open-ended Hackathon 2015 by Screendy hosted @Casablanca, I decided to rebuilt the Application from scratch and this is what I came up with.

-Feel free to open pull requests and play around!

 ![Corona Shield Application](https://raw.githubusercontent.com/aminejafur/corona-shield/master/images/mockup2.png)

 ## Table of Contents